Sainty717/3dprint-starter-kit/README.md

 5. **Print from Media**
    - Insert the SD card into the 3D printer and start printing.

+## Importing PrusaSlicer Configuration

+To ensure you have the optimal settings for your prints, you can import the provided PrusaSlicer configuration bundle.

+### Steps to Import PrusaSlicer Configuration Bundle

+1. **Download the Configuration File**
+   - Download the `PrusaSlicer_config_bundle.ini` file from the GitHub repository.

+2. **Open PrusaSlicer**
+   - Launch the PrusaSlicer application on your computer.

+3. **Go to Configuration Menu**
+   - In PrusaSlicer, navigate to the `File` menu.

+4. **Import Configuration**
+   - Select `Import` from the dropdown menu, then choose `Import Config Bundle...`.

+5. **Select the Configuration File**
+   - Locate the `PrusaSlicer_config_bundle.ini` file you downloaded and select it.

+6. **Confirm Import**
+   - PrusaSlicer will import the settings.
+You may need to restart the application for changes to take effect.

+## Good to Knows

+### Manual Bed Leveling
+- **Description**: Manual bed leveling involves adjusting the screws at the bottom of the bed to start with a level surface.
+This reduces the work the probe has to do to compensate during printing.
+- **Tip**: Begin by adjusting all screws to a similar tightness and then fine-tune each corner until the bed is level.

+### PID Tuning
+- **Description**: PID (Proportional-Integral-Derivative) tuning helps maintain a consistent temperature for your 3D printer’s hotend and heated bed.
+- **Tip**: Regular PID tuning can improve print quality by reducing temperature fluctuations.
+This can be done through your printer’s firmware settings or control panel.

+### Steps Tuning
+- **Description**: Steps tuning involves calibrating the steps per millimeter for your printer’s axes to ensure accurate movements.
+- **Tip**: Although usually not needed, it’s good to know how to perform steps tuning if you notice dimensional inaccuracies in your prints.
+Check your printer's manual for instructions.

+### Offsets
+- **Description**: Offsets refer to the adjustments made to account for the distance between the print bed and the nozzle when the printer is at its home position.
+- **Tip**: Properly setting your Z-offset is crucial for the first layer adhesion.
+Make small adjustments as needed to achieve the perfect first layer.

 By following this guide, you’ll be well on your way to creating amazing 3D prints.
 Happy printing!